MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

 >
 > Also, downstream servers must be at the same version or an earlier version of WSUS as the upstream server synchronization source.

 You can connect WSUS servers in Autonomous mode (to achieve distributed administration) or in Replica mode (to achieve centralized administration).
-You do not have to deploy a server hierarchy that uses only one mode: you can deploy a WSUS solution that uses both autonomous and replica WSUS servers.
+You don't have to deploy a server hierarchy that uses only one mode: you can deploy a WSUS solution that uses both autonomous and replica WSUS servers.

 #### Autonomous mode

 The Autonomous mode, also called distributed administration, is the default installation option for WSUS.
 In Autonomous mode, an upstream WSUS server shares updates with downstream servers during synchronization.
-Downstream WSUS servers are administered separately, and they do not receive update approval status or computer group information from the upstream server.
+Downstream WSUS servers are administered separately, and they don't receive update approval status or computer group information from the upstream server.
 By using the distributed management model, each WSUS server administrator selects update languages, creates computer groups, assigns computers to groups, tests and approves updates, and makes sure that the correct updates are installed to the appropriate computer groups.

 #### Replica mode

 The Replica mode, also called centralized administration, works by having an upstream WSUS server that shares updates, approval status, and computer groups with downstream servers.
-Replica servers inherit update approvals and are not administered separately from the upstream WSUS server.
+Replica servers inherit update approvals and aren't administered separately from the upstream WSUS server.

 > [!NOTE]
 > If you set up several replica servers to connect to a single upstream WSUS server, do not schedule synchronization to run at the same time on each replica server.
 This practice will avoid sudden surges in bandwidth usage.